 There are two big-picture ways of coming up with essay ideas.

-Maybe you may already know the story you want to tell.
-There is something so momentous, so exciting, or so dramatic about your life experience, that there is no doubt that it needs to be in your college application.
+First, maybe you already know the story you want to tell.
+Perhaps you experienced something so momentous, so exciting, or so dramatic that you have no doubt it needs to be in your college application.

 Or maybe you need to approach finding a topic with some more directed brainstorming.
 There's nothing wrong with not having a go-to adventure!
 Instead, you can use the prompts themselves to jog your memory about your interesting accomplishments.